Intrinsic uncertainty on the nature of dark energy: Fitting the luminosity distance

+The result of this analysis gives the variance in $w(z)$ at the nodes $z_j=0.05 + 0.1 j$ for $j=1..12$ induced by structures falling in the redshift bin $0.1(i-1) < z_b \le 0.1i$, which is shown in Fig.~\ref{fig:matrix}.
+In Fig.~\ref{fig:wofzEx} we show examples of typical $w(z)$ evolutions as seen by the FLRW observer, affected each by one structure of an arbitrary size.
+It is interesting to see that structures also affect $w(z)$ at redshifts larger than the size of the structure, because even though at larger redshifts the metric is exactly FLRW, the function $z(r)$ (Eq.~\eqref{eq:geodesics}) does not coincide with its FLRW (background) value owing to the structure at the observer.
+This effect is more pronounced for the first bin, because there the contrast is largest.

-\paragraph{\bf\emph{Fitting the luminosity distance}}
+\section{Fitting the luminosity distance}

 However, usually one does not derive a fully general $w(z)$ but fits a parameterized model to the distance data.
 Typical examples are a constant $w$ or the linear model used for the DETF FoM mentioned in the introduction, $w(a) = w_0+(1-a) w_a$.
 As the impact of the local structure is strongest at low redshift, the variance of the fitted parameters will depend on the way the weight of distance data depends on redshift.
-For the purpose of our letter we choose a specific redshift distribution modeled to resemble the expected supernova distribution of the Dark Energy Survey (DES).
+Even a hypothetical perfect SN experiment will have a non-flat redshift distribution of SNe, as the volume per redshift goes down at low reshift, and as the observability of SNe goes down at high redshifts.
+Therefore, even though assuming infinitely many SNe, we can choose a specific redshift distribution modeled to resemble the expected supernova distribution of the Dark Energy Survey (DES).
 Specifically, we weight the 12 redshift bins in the range $0<z\le1.2$ by using the binned rms scatter $\sigma_{\rm bin}$ of the Simulated DES Hybrid 10-field Survey reported in the third column of Table 14 of \cite{Bernstein:2011zf}.

 The basic approach is then as above: We fix again a fiducial cosmology with the same parameters as in the previous section (WMAP7+LRG) and sample again the parameter space describing the inhomogeneities in separate redshift bins $0.1(i-1) < z_b \le 0.1i$ using Eq.~(\ref{gauprob}) as likelihood.
-We then fit the parameterized model to the data and determine the best-fit parameters $\theta^*_{i}$ by minimizing the following $\chi^{2}$:
+For each inhomogeneity, we then fit the parameterized model to the computed luminosity distance-redshift relation in the inhomogeneity and determine the best-fit parameters $\theta^*_{i}$ by minimizing the following $\chi^{2}$: